sjsivo/sjsivo/README.md

 - 👀 I’m interested in electronic and programming
 - 🌱 I’m currently learning all web technologies, microcontroller devices and otver devices developing
 - 💞️ I’m looking to collaborate on interesant and needet electronic and software projects
 - 📫 Do you need more informations?
-Please support by buying me a coffe: paypal.me/sktechnologiesk
+Please support by buying me a coffe: [Buy me a cofee](paypal.me/sktechnologiesk)

 <!---
 sjsivo/sjsivo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.